Ayagikei/LifeUp-Wiki/docs/en/introduction/privacy-terms.md

 For example your name, email address etc., where you have provided it for feedback or subscription purposes.
 We do not share these information with another party.

-#### 1.1 Login and Third Party Authorization
+#### 1.1 User information (third-party authorization)

 ##### Google/Facebook Sign In

-Only after you confirm the authorization to log in, we will create an account with the nickname and profile picture you authorized to provide (and will not include information such as email accounts).
+**Only after you confirm the authorization to log in,** we will create an account with the nickname and profile picture you authorized to provide (and will not include information such as email accounts).

-#### Google Drive
+##### Google Drive

-Since Google Drive backups depend on email addresses, *LifeUp* will apply for email address permission when you authorize Google Drive.
-But this address will only be used locally, *LifeUp* will not pass it to the application server and storage.
+Since Google Drive backups depend on email addresses, *LifeUp* will apply for email address permission when you authorize Google Drive. **But this address will only be used locally, *LifeUp* will not pass it to the application server and storage.**

 And *LifeUp* only applies for app-specific storage, which means we don't have permission to access your private files.

-#### DropBox
+##### DropBox

-After you authorize DropBox, the relevant information will only be kept on your device for backup. and is not passed to the application server.
+After you authorize DropBox, **the relevant information will only be kept on your device for backup. and is not passed to the application server.**

-And *LifeUp* only applies for app-specific storage, which means we don't have permission to access your private files.
+And *LifeUp* only applies **for app-specific storage, which means we don't have permission to access your private files.**

-#### WebDAV Server
+##### WebDAV Server

-Your WebDAV URL, account, and password information will only be stored locally and will not be sent to the application server.
-And the password is stored encrypted in the database.
+**Your WebDAV URL, account, and password information will only be stored locally and will not be sent to the application server.** And the password is stored encrypted in the database.

-#### Offline Mode
+##### Offline Mode

-***LifeUp* is also fully allowed in offline mode, just without access to the "world" module (community sharing).**
+***LifeUp* is also fully allowed in offline mode, just it can not access to the "world" module.**

 #### 1.2 Permissions